Climclaff/HotelChief/README.md

 - Reports and analytics.
 - Integration with payment systems.
 - Management of the restaurant department of the hotel.
-- Subsystem to manage events/conference halls.
+- Telegram bot integration to notify janitors about upcoming cleanings.
 - Loyalty program for guests.
 - Management of stocks and warehouse logistics.
 - Maintaining guest reviews and ratings.